espressif/esp-idf/docs/en/security/flash-encryption.rst

 - If secure boot is enabled, reflashing the bootloader of an encrypted device requires a "Reflashable" secure boot digest (see :ref:`flash-encryption-and-secure-boot`).

+.. only:: esp32

     .. note:: The bootloader app binary ``bootloader.bin`` may become too large when both secure boot and flash encryption are enabled.
 See :ref:`secure-boot-bootloader-size`.

 .. important::
    Do not interrupt power to the {IDF_TARGET_NAME} while the first boot encryption pass is running.
 If power is interrupted, the flash contents will be corrupted and require flashing with unencrypted data again.
 A reflash like this will not count towards the flashing limit.